rapid7/insightconnect-plugins/zscaler/help.md

 #### Lookup URL

-This action is used to look up the categorization of the given set of URLs.
+This action is used to look up the categorization of a given set of URLs.

 ##### Input